 There are two project configurations (build targets) supported for each KSDK project:

 The KSDK demo applications are built upon the software building blocks provided in the Kinetis SDK platform library, built in the previous section.
 If the platform library is not present, the linker displays an error indicating that it cannot find the library.
-If the platform library binary is not built and present, follow the steps on page 2 to build it.
+If the platform library binary is not built and present, follow the steps on the previous section to build it.
 Otherwise, continue with the following steps to build the desired demo application.

 If not already done, open the desired demo application workspace in: